This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small loaf bread recipe, check out our Leftover Ingredients Recipe Finder.

-- Flour: You can use either all-purpose flour or bread flour for this recipe.
-All-purpose flour is versatile and works well across many recipes, while bread flour has a higher protein content, giving the dough more strength and a higher rise.
-Keep in mind, bread flour absorbs more liquid, which makes the dough slightly firmer.
+- Flour: You can use either all-purpose flour or bread flour in this recipe.
+All-purpose flour is versatile and works well, while bread flour’s higher protein content gives the dough more strength and results in a higher rise.
+Note that bread flour absorbs more liquid, which makes the dough slightly firmer.

-- Salt: Don’t skip the salt—it’s essential for flavor and helps control the yeast.
-Without it, your bread may rise too fast and taste bland.
+- Salt: Essential for flavor and to control the yeast.
+Without salt, the bread may rise too quickly and taste bland.

-- Active Dry Yeast: This recipe uses active dry yeast, which needs to be dissolved in water.
-Make sure it’s fresh for the best results.
+- Active Dry Yeast: This recipe calls for active dry yeast, which needs to be dissolved in water.
+Check that your yeast is fresh for the best results.

-- Honey: Honey adds a subtle sweetness that complements the bread’s flavor better than granulated sugar.
+- Honey: Adds a subtle sweetness that enhances the bread’s flavor more effectively than granulated sugar.

-- Olive Oil: Extra virgin olive oil is preferred for its rich flavor and nutritional benefits, but you can use a lighter olive oil or vegetable oil if you like.
+- Olive Oil: Use extra virgin olive oil for its rich flavor and nutritional benefits.
+A lighter olive oil or vegetable oil can also work.

 How To Make A Small Loaf Of French Bread

-- Combine Ingredients: In a large mixing bowl, add the flour, salt, honey, olive oil, and water.
-Sprinkle the yeast over the water to dissolve it.
-You can use a stand mixer with a paddle and dough hook for easier mixing, or mix by hand.
-If using a stand mixer, start with the paddle attachment until the dough starts to come together.
+- Combine Ingredients: In a large mixing bowl, add flour, salt, honey, olive oil, and water.
+Sprinkle yeast over the water to dissolve.
+Mix using a stand mixer or by hand.
+If using a stand mixer, start with the paddle attachment until the dough begins to come together.

-- Knead the Dough: Switch to the dough hook and knead for about 10 minutes.
-This develops the gluten, which gives the dough its elasticity.
-Be cautious not to overmix, especially with a stand mixer.
-To check if it’s ready, try the “windowpane test” by stretching a small piece of dough—if it forms a thin, translucent sheet without tearing, it’s ready to rise.
-If it tears, continue mixing a little longer.
+- Knead the Dough: Switch to the dough hook and knead for about 10 minutes, developing the gluten for elasticity.
+Avoid overmixing.
+To check readiness, perform the “windowpane test” by stretching a small piece of dough—if it forms a thin, translucent sheet without tearing, it’s ready.
+If it tears, knead a little longer.

-- Let the Dough Rise: Remove the bowl from the mixer, cover it with plastic wrap, and let the dough rise until it doubles in size, about 1 hour depending on room temperature.
-This first rise gives the yeast time to multiply and feed, which not only flavors the dough but also develops the gluten, creating that wonderful texture in the bread.
+- Let the Dough Rise: Cover the bowl with plastic wrap and let the dough rise until it doubles in size, about 1 hour depending on room temperature.
+This step enhances flavor and texture.

-- Check for Readiness: After about an hour, press a finger into the dough.
+- Check for Readiness: Lightly press a finger into the dough.
 If it resists slightly but doesn’t spring back, it’s ready.
 If it springs back, let it rise a bit longer.

-- Knead and Rest: Turn the dough out onto a lightly floured surface.
-Gently knead to release any excess gas and redistribute the yeast.
+- Knead and Rest: Turn the dough onto a lightly floured surface.
+Gently knead to release gas and redistribute the yeast.
 Cover with a dish towel and let it rest for 10-15 minutes.

-- Shape the Dough: Shape the dough into an oval or a round loaf (boule) by gently rolling it back and forth on a firm surface.
-For a baguette, shape the dough into a 6×3-inch rectangle.
-Place the shaped dough on a baking sheet, cover with a dish towel, and let it rise for another hour.
+- Shape the Dough: Shape into an oval or round loaf (boule).
+For a baguette, form a 6×3-inch rectangle.
+Place on a baking sheet, cover with a dish towel, and let it rise for about 1 hour.

 - Preheat and Score: Preheat the oven to 400°F (200°C).
-Using a sharp knife, make one long slash across the top of the loaf (scoring).
-This helps control how the bread expands as it bakes.
+Use a sharp knife to make a slash across the top of the dough to control expansion during baking.

-- Finish and Bake: Brush the top of the loaf with olive oil and sprinkle with kosher salt.
-Bake for 18-20 minutes until the crust is golden brown.
+- Brush and Bake: Brush the top with olive oil and sprinkle with kosher salt.
+Bake for 18-20 minutes, or until the crust is golden brown.

 Expert Tips

-- Using Different Types of Yeast: This recipe calls for active dry yeast, which needs to be dissolved in warm water before mixing.
-If you have instant yeast, you can use it instead, as it can be mixed directly with the other ingredients without dissolving first.
+- Using Yeast: This recipe uses active dry yeast, which needs to be dissolved in warm water.
+If using instant yeast, mix it directly with the other ingredients—no need to dissolve it first.

-- Handling Sticky Dough: If your dough is too sticky, sprinkle a little flour on your hands and the work surface.
-As you knead, if it’s still sticky, add flour gradually, one tablespoon at a time, until the dough becomes smooth and elastic.
+- Sticky Dough: If the dough feels sticky, sprinkle a little flour on your hands and the surface.
+Add more flour gradually, one tablespoon at a time, until the dough is smooth and elastic.

-- Troubleshooting Dough That Won’t Rise: If your dough isn’t rising, the yeast might not be active.
-Check that the water for dissolving active dry yeast was warm (not too hot or too cold), and that the room isn’t too chilly.
-To help the dough rise, I often place it in a slightly warm oven.
-Preheat the oven for just 1 minute, then turn it off and place the bowl of dough inside.
-Or, try just leaving the oven light on for gentle warmth.
+- Dough Not Rising: If the dough isn’t rising, check the yeast and water temperature—warm water (not hot or cold) is key.
+If the room is too cool, let the dough rise in a slightly warm oven.
+Preheat for 1 minute, turn it off, and place the dough inside, or leave the oven light on for gentle warmth.

-- Avoiding Doughy Bread: If the bread is doughy in the middle, it may need more time in the oven or a slightly higher temperature.
-To check if it’s fully baked, tap the bottom of the loaf—it should sound hollow, and the bread should feel light.
+- Doughy Bread: Bread that’s doughy in the middle may need more baking time or a slightly higher oven temperature.
+Tap the bottom of the loaf—it should sound hollow and feel light when fully baked.

-- Measuring Flour Accurately: For best results, weigh the flour (10 ounces or 285 grams).
-If you don’t have a scale, fluff the flour, spoon it into a dry measuring cup, and level it off with a knife for accuracy.
+- Measuring Flour: For best results, weigh the flour (10 ounces or 285 grams).
+If you don’t have a scale, fluff the flour, spoon it into a dry measuring cup, and level it off with a knife.

 Bread Dough Variations

-- Olive-Walnut Bread: Add 1/8 cup of chopped kalamata olives and 1/8 cup of chopped walnuts midway through mixing the dough.
-The olives add a lovely color and a tangy, savory flavor, while the walnuts bring a nutty crunch.
-Let the dough rise, shape, and bake as usual.
-For extra flavor, brush the baked loaf with melted butter mixed with 1/4 teaspoon of garlic salt.
+- Olive-Walnut Bread: Mix in 1/8 cup of chopped kalamata olives and 1/8 cup of chopped walnuts during the dough mixing process.
+The olives add a tangy flavor and vibrant color, while the walnuts provide a nutty crunch.
+After baking, brush the loaf with melted butter mixed with 1/4 teaspoon of garlic salt for added flavor.

 Frequently Asked Questions